jeremy-costello/booru-classifier/README.md

 # todo
 - tensorstore async (done for reading. still todo for writing)
-- modify training code to use custom tensorstore dataloader
+- figure out how to use my custom tensorstore dataloader with lightning fabric
 - finish training code
 - train a model